The thing I’ve been telling people the most often about running, is the thing I can’t remember the source of. But the basic idea is this:

 For me, some days I’m too lazy to go for a run.
 But that same laziness also keeps me from stopping once I’m out the door and ready, if you can believe that.

 Yesterday was hellacious.
-I took the dogs to the vet and finished prep for pest control before leaving for work, went to the office until they called, came home while they did their thing.
+I took the dogs to the vet and finished prep for Kansas City Pest Control before leaving for work, went to the office until they called, came home while they did their thing.
 Spent the next several hours trying to transition the house from Pest Control to Carpet Cleaning and then bagged up bedding to be washed and stuffed animals/pillows to be quarantined.

 THEN we had a soccer game that had us out of the house until 7:40pm.
 I usually am in bed by 9pm so running was off the table if I wanted to watch Glee.
 So, I put on my clothes, went out the door, ran 30 seconds, and then continued for 5 miles.
 Had a GREAT run as it seemed I was a bit stressed and running helped ooze that anxiety out of my body.
 I was faster than usual and I walked back in the door about an hour later dancing.